Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: on Cox Point Processes

 Clustering algorithms are expected to detect aggregates of points in a dataset.
 Working with a Poisson point process is useful in this context because the PPP can be viewed as a null hypothesis, i.e., a baseline model that has no structural underlying aggregates and where fine random local properties are leveraged to nevertheless recursively cluster data in function of the dataset only.
 To examine the behavior of the \(\mathrm{CHN}^2\) algorithm in scenarios where structural aggregates do occur, a natural testbed is that of Cox point processes.

-Specifically, the first example (Example \ref{Ex.Cox}) is constructed so that each realization contains distinct aggregates of points (see Remark \ref{aggragates}), and aims at showing how the algorithm forms clusters when such Cox aggregates are present.
-As a result, the properties established in Section \ref{Ch:apter7} (such as the finiteness of clusters at each hierarchical level and the weak convergence of the limiting graph,) continue to hold, see Theorem \ref{thm:transfer-no2dc}.
-Moreover, it is shown in this example how the \(\mathrm{CHN}^2\) clustering algorithm effectively detects the presence of aggregates. see Subsection \ref{simulation2}.
+Specifically, Example~\ref{Ex.Cox} is constructed so that each realization contains distinct aggregates of points (see Remark~\ref{aggragates}) and serves to illustrate how the algorithm behaves when such aggregates are present.
+The properties established in Section~\ref{Ch:apter7}, including the finiteness of clusters at every hierarchical level and the existence of a unimodular limiting graph, continue to hold in this setting (Theorem~\ref{thm:transfer-no2dc}).
+In addition, the simulations suggest that the presence of aggregates can be identified through abrupt changes in the inter-cluster distances relative to a Poisson baseline; see Subsection~\ref{simulation2}.

 \begin{remark} In many clustering algorithms, the term \emph{cluster} refers to a distinct subgroup of data points that are more similar to one another than to points outside that subgroup.
 In contrast, in this paper, the word \emph{cluster} simply denotes a connected component at a given hierarchical level.
 To avoid confusion between these two usages, the term \emph{aggregates of points} will be used in this paper to denote data with distinct groups of similar objects. \end{remark}